 - Brandy Chocolate Cherry Pie from Platter Talk

-If you’ve tried this Dutch Apple Pie or any other recipe on Platter Talk, please let us know your thoughts in the comments below, we love hearing from you!
+If you’ve tried this open-face apple pie or any other recipe on Platter Talk, please let us know your thoughts in the comments below, we love hearing from you!
 You can also FOLLOW US on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious food and what we have cooking.

 For the Filling